Best Ski Resorts for Advanced Skiers

 Most of the major resorts in the world have great, varied terrain – there’s usually enough to keep all levels happy.
 But there are some that stand out with enough challenging inbounds or out-of-bounds extreme steeps to keep the most advanced skier happy for days.

 Jackson Hole is one of the best resorts in the world for access to steep and extreme terrain.
 The famous Corbet’s Couloir is on the bucket list of most advanced skiers.
 There are plenty of chutes, cliffs and bowls to play in (try the Alta chutes or Meet Your Maker to get the adrenaline pumping).
 The best part is that so much is accessed by the 9-minute ride up the Tram.
 However, there’s also some great hike-to terrain on Headwall and Casper Bowl.
-And the resort is planning a lift to the top of the Crags (currently hike-to) for the 15/16 season.
+Jackson Hole also has some excellent side and back country terrain for those with the right experience and equipment (and/or guide).

 Revelstoke's recently found fame is the result of endless visions of skiers jumping down powder pillows or hucking off cliffs.
 It has the highest vertical descent in North America or 1,713 vertical meters/5,620 feet and when combined with the steeps and natural features there is enough terrain here to keep the thighs burning for days.